 5) Is there a maximum number of therapy sessions allowed?
 If so, how many of these sessions have already been used?

-6) If you are using out-of-network benefits and would like to know how much your insurance company will reimburse you, ask, "What are the reasonable and customary reimbursement amounts?"
+6) If you are using out-of-network benefits for therapy and would like to know how much your insurance company will reimburse you, ask, "What are the reasonable and customary reimbursement amounts?"
 You may use the codes below to help them answer:

 The initial intake session: